George Meade (merchant)

-George Meade (February 27, 1741 – November 9, 1808) was an American merchant from Philadelphia, known for being the grandfather of Civil War general George Gordon Meade.
+George Meade (February 27, 1741 – November 9, 1808) was an American merchant, politician and slave trader best known for being the grandfather of Civil War general George Gordon Meade.
 In partnership with Thomas Fitzsimons, his firm was among the largest provision merchants during the American Revolutionary War, and helped finance the Bank of Pennsylvania and Bank of North America during the conflict—while it profited from British goods as well.
 Meade's business went bankrupt by 1801 due to investments in the Yazoo land scandal, and was continued by his son Richard W. Meade.

 Meade held minor city offices and was active in religious and civic life, among others serving as a trustee at St. Mary's Roman Catholic Church and founding the Friendly Sons of St. Patrick.
 Descendants amplified these accomplishments into a legendary patriotism, though his influence has been assessed more modestly by recent biographers.

 Early life

 George Meade was born in Philadelphia, the youngest child of Mary Stretch (or Stritch) and Robert Meade.
 Mary was from a Barbadian and Philadelphian merchant family; Robert was an Irish immigrant from County Limerick who moved to Philadelphia around 1732.
 He had lived in either the Bahamas or Barbados, and was a provision merchant who traded with the British Caribbean.
 He also donated to the establishment of St. Joseph's, the first Roman Catholic Church in Philadelphia.
 After becoming sick on St. Croix in July 1754, Robert died between August 13 and 26 at Philadelphia, leaving an estate of £79 11s 11 1/2d.
 George and his siblings Garrett and Catherine were educated on Barbados by their uncle George Stretch, before returning to their native city.